Generalized chip firing and critical groups of arithmetical structures on trees: Number of invariant factors of critical groups associated to trees

+By extending at leaves, as described in Remark~\ref{rem:extend}, we can create tentacles of any desired lengths without changing the corresponding critical groups.
+Therefore, for all $i \in [k]$, we can obtain an arithmetical structure on~$S_i$ with critical group $(\ZZ/2\ZZ)^{t_i}$.
+Moreover, since each arithmetical structure we constructed on a star graph has $\vr$-value~$1$ at some leaf, we can arrange that for each $i<k$ the leaf of~$S_i$ that will be merged has $\vr$-value~$1$.

-When recomposing $T$ from its starlike decomposition, the $\vr$-value at the vertex of~$S_i$ to be merged is~$1$.
-At each step, the construction of Proposition~\ref{prop:mergingconstruction} gives an arithmetical structure whose critical group is the direct sum of the previous critical groups by Theorem~\ref{thm:mergingcriticalgroup}.
-Thus we obtain an arithmetical structure on~$T$ with critical group $(\mathbb{Z}/2\mathbb{Z})^{t}$ with $t = \sum_{i=1}^kt_i$.
-Since each~$t_i$ can take any value between $0$ and $\ell_i-2$, it follows that $t = \sum_{i=1}^kt_i$ can take any value between $0$ and $\sum_{i=1}^k(\ell_i-2)$, proving~(\ref{part:invariantfactorconstruction}). \end{proof}
+Now we recompose $T$ from the~$S_i$.
+At each step, the $\vr$-value at the leaf of~$S_i$ to be merged is~$1$, so Theorem~\ref{thm:mergingcriticalgroup} gives that the construction of Proposition~\ref{prop:mergingconstruction} yields an arithmetical structure whose critical group is the direct sum of the previous critical groups.
+Thus we obtain an arithmetical structure on~$T$ with critical group $\bigoplus_{i=1}^k(\ZZ/2\ZZ)^{t_i}\cong(\ZZ/2\ZZ)^{t}$, proving~(\ref{part:invariantfactorconstruction}). \end{proof}

 Using Theorem~\ref{thm:invariantfactorsboundtrees}, we can characterize which trees only admit arithmetical structures with cyclic critical groups and which only admit arithmetical structures with trivial critical groups.